-Here, we follow the methods described in Kovilakam et al. (2020) for merging OSIRIS, CALIOP, and SAGE III/ISS into the GloSSAC data set.
-For this version (v2.2) of GloSSAC, we update the dataset post-2005 post-2005 for which there are version

-- 535 changes on all the three individual data sets that are used (i.e. OSIRIS, CALIOP, and SAGE III/ISS).
-While the measurements of OSIRIS and CALIOP provide most of the data in GloSSAC for the period from 2005 through mid 2017, it may also be noted that there are changes in instruments and fundamental change changes in the measurements as noted previously (e.g. Thomason et al., 2018; Kovilakam et al., 2020).
+Here, we follow the methods described in Kovilakam et al. (2020) for merging OSIRIS, CALIOP, and SAGE III/ISS into GloSSAC data set.
+For this version (v2.2) of GloSSAC, we update the dataset post -2005 for which there are version changes on all the three individual data sets that are used (i.e. OSIRIS, CALIOP, and SAGE III/ISS).
+While the measurements of OSIRIS and CALIOP provide most of the data in GloSSAC for the period from 2005 through mid 2017, it may also be noted that there are changes in instruments and fundamental change in the measurements as noted previously (e.g. Thomason et al., 2018; Kovilakam et al., 2020).
 While OSIRIS and CALIOP instruments use a less direct technique compared to solar occultation, these instruments provide greatest density of measurements.
-However, OSIRIS and CALIOP have chal- - 540 lenges in retrieving aerosol properties.
-For OSIRIS, the retrieved aerosol extinction at 750 nm depends on an estimation of the aerosol scattering phase functionestimation, which is related to aerosol size distribution and composition.
+However, OSIRIS and CALIOP have challenges in retrieving aerosol properties.
+For OSIRIS, the retrieved aerosol extinction at 750 nm depends on aerosol scattering phase function estimation which is related to aerosol size distribution and composition.
 CALIOP's primary measurement is backscatter coefficient which is measured at 532 nm.
-While CALIOP provides high density measurements even in the polar latitudes, there_it appears to have poor precision on individual measurements in the stratosphere.
-Therefore, we use averaging of individual measurements to provide a precise product comparable to those provided by OSIRIS or SAGE - 545 when incorporating the data set dataset into GloSSAC.
-Since Further, since the GloSSAC aerosol extinction coefficients are provided at 525 and 1020 nm, the conversion from the CALIOP backscatter coefficient to extinction coefficient is another source of bias.
+While CALIOP provides high density measurements even in the polar latitudes, there appears to have poor precision on individual measurements in the stratosphere.
+Therefore, we use averaging of individual measurements to provide a precise product comparable to those provided by OSIRIS or SAGE when incorporating the data set into GloSSAC.
+Since the GloSSAC aerosol extinction coefficients are provided at 525 and 1020 nm, the conversion from the CALIOP backscatter coefficient to extinction coefficient is another source of bias.
 A detailed description on biases related to individual instruments and their possible corrections is provided in Kovilakam et al. (2020).